Welcome to the Tomlinson Class Page.

 Did you know we are called Tomlinson Class after the author Jill Tomlinson?
 Jill Tomlinson has written lots of books including 'The Owl who was Afraid of the dark' and 'The Cat that wanted to go home'.

-Our First Term in Tomlinson Class
+Our first half term in Tomlinson Class

 Our 2017 Ofsted inspection commented - that we still provide good quality education & a stimulating & caring environment.
 Individual needs are well met & children quickly grow in confidence.
 There is a positive culture for safeguarding & pupils said that they feel happy & settled in school.